Plutora Blog - Test Case Management, Test Environment Management, Test management

 There are a variety of test tools available that can help with nearly every conceivable testing scenario.
 While these test tools have a variety of bells and whistles that make them stand apart from their competition, the smart tester knows that tools that provide clear analytics and reporting are vital.
 A data mart that can function as a central source of truth rather than working as an isolated tool.
 One that automatically collects data and distributes analytics to decision makers and stakeholders regardless of their organizational or geographic location.

 For environments where efficiency, process and reporting are paramount, Plutora provides a solution that other competitors just can’t match.
-In addition to streamlined test management and improved workflow efficiency, their comprehensive data mart tracks everything.
+In addition to streamlined test environment management and improved workflow efficiency, their comprehensive data mart tracks everything.
 User information, versions, builds, test environments, test cases, requirements coverage, change management, defect management, automation, audit trails and even results and events from your favorite integrated tools – everything is captured.

 The Plutora data mart automatically captures every detail and result from every test throughout the enterprise.
 Powerful reporting and analytics tools then organize and feed real-time data to reports and dashboards allowing testers, stakeholders and decision makers to know progress and results at any given moment.